landaiqing/voidraft/README.md

 > Standing on the shoulders of giants, paying tribute to the open source spirit

-The birth of VoidRaft is inseparable from the following excellent open source projects:
+The birth of voidraft is inseparable from the following excellent open source projects:

 ### Special Thanks

-- **[Heynote](https://github.com/heyman/heynote/)** - VoidRaft is a feature-enhanced version based on Heynote's concept
+- **[Heynote](https://github.com/heyman/heynote/)** - voidraft is a feature-enhanced version based on Heynote's concept
   - Inherits Heynote's elegant block editing philosophy
   - Adds more practical features on the original foundation
   - Rebuilt with modern technology stack